Referee1536/discord-rp-tutorial/README.md

   // If you added any images
   // Remove this section if you don't want any images
-  largeImageKey: 'color',
+  largeImageKey: 'red',
-  largeImageText: 'Look at this color',
+  largeImageText: 'I like red',

   // If you wish to add any links
   // Remove this if you do not want any links